 The NPPF was revised in 2019 to implement the 2017 planning and housing market reforms introduced within the Housing White Paper13.
 Following public consultation on the draft revised NPPF between March and May 2018, the framework was initially released on 24 July 2018.
-Following a technical consultation, minor updates were made to the Framework, with an updated version published on 19 February 2019.
+Following a technical consultation, minor updates were made to the Framework, with updated versions published on 19 February 2019 and on 20 July 2021.
 Central to the reforms is the concept of 'planning for the right homes in the right places'.
-The key amendments with regards to development and flood risk, are as follows:
+The key amendments from the 2019 updates are outlined in Section 2.3.1.1 to 2.3.1.4.
+A further revision of the NPPF, published on 20 July 2021 replaced previous versions, and the key amendment from this update is outlined in Section 2.3.1.5.:

-Clarification of the Exception Test (Paragraphs 157, 159-164)
+2.3.1.1 Clarification of the Exception Test (Paragraphs 161, 163-168)